Posts Tagged ‘Google’

 I am just aghast at how stupid these companies are.
 Current reports are that they didn’t install an “acoustic switch” on the well.
 From NewsInferno:

-The Deepwater Horizon oil rig that exploded last week was not outfitted with a device that might have prevented the massive oil spill now nearing the U.S. Gulf Coast.
+The Deepwater Horizon oil rig that exploded last week was not outfitted with a safety device that might have prevented the massive oil spill now nearing the U.S. Gulf Coast.
 The device, known as an acoustic switch, is a last-resort protection against underwater spills, and is required by regulators in Norway and Brazil.
 Unfortunately, the U.S. has no such regulation for oil wells operating off of its shores.

 RIP Ted Kennedy

 While I didn’t always agree with Senator Kennedy’s positions on certain issues, there is no question that the man was always trying to advance the care of his fellow man.
-The “liberal lion of the ” spent decades in public service but always lived in the shadow of his older “over achieving” brothers, Joseph, John, and Robert who all died at a young age and due to tragic circumstances.
+The “liberal lion of the Senate” spent decades in public service but always lived in the shadow of his older “over achieving” brothers, Joseph, John, and Robert who all died at a young age and due to tragic circumstances.

 There will be a variety of obituaries on the Senator, so I am not going to link to any individual one.
 Just do a search on Google News if you want to read more.